neuresthetics/grokipedia-truth-audit/Infant Circumcion Legal, w U.S. Focus/circ.md

 Capped at 50% for realism; execution via phased rollout (e.g., X campaigns for norms/affect) could hit 40% by 2027 if NH/OR wins cascade.

+> re-Write a concise introduction to this thread, followed by table table of contents, including mindspace application impact.

+> [ Put over as header ]